 We recently received a few requests from Enhansoft customers wanting to integrate Warranty Information Reporting (WIR) and Enhansoft Reporting (ER) data into the ServiceNow Configuration Management Database (CMDB).
-In order to help our customers and the SCCM community as a whole, we thought that we would share with you some of our experiences and walk you through the steps from start (request a ServiceNow developer instance) to finish (edit the ServiceNow CMDB computer form layout).
+In order to help our customers and the SCCM community as a whole, we thought that we would share with you some of our experiences and walk you through the steps from the start (request a ServiceNow developer instance) to finish (edit the ServiceNow CMDB computer form layout).

-Whether you are a SCCM administrator or a consultant and you want to learn more about how to integrate SCCM with ServiceNow, then this blog post set is the one you want to read!
-The five posts in this set will show you how to create a ServiceNow development instance, install the SCCM plugin, create a user in ServiceNow for a MID Server, install a MID Server, and finally how to configure, import, test and schedule the SCCM data into ServiceNow.
-In the last post I will show you how to extend the SCCM plugin to include warranty data collected by Warranty Information Reporting.
+Whether you are an SCCM administrator or a consultant and you want to learn more about how to integrate SCCM with ServiceNow, then this blog post set is the one you want to read!
+The five posts in this set will show you how to create a ServiceNow development instance, install the SCCM plugin, create a user in ServiceNow for a MID Server, install a MID Server, and finally how to configure, import, test, and schedule the SCCM data into ServiceNow.
+In the last post, I will show you how to extend the SCCM plugin to include warranty data collected by Warranty Information Reporting.

 Like all good SCCM administrators, the Enhansoft team reviewed ServiceNow’s documentation in order to find out how to integrate SCCM with ServiceNow.
 I tried following the instructions myself, but I found that there were several key steps missing.
 We also felt that the docs assumed that we were experts in ServiceNow which we’re not!
 In case you’re curious, here’s what it says in the docs about how to integrate SCCM with the Kingston instance of ServiceNow.